Sharketec2016/IFUSI-Camera-Control/README.md

     2. astropy - Package for data formatting, header creation, and data saving.
     3. pandas - Package for dataframe creation, data handling, and data saving.
     4. Use the command `conda install -c conda-forge pylablib`  - Contains all camera drivers for the iXon Andor cameras.
-    Note: All other packages used within the project should be included by default, or should aldready be installed along side the above packages automatically.
+    Note: All other packages used within the project should be included by default, or should already be installed along side the above packages automatically.
 If any missing dependency errors occur, install the missing packages/dependances accordingly.
 4. Within the package populated env, run the command `python main.py` to launch the application.

 ### Working with Python Env
 1. Install python 3.12
 2. Within the project root directory run the command `python -m venv _name of env_`.
 3. Once the env has been created, you should see a folder in the project root dir with the name of your env.
-4. Decend into your venv/bin to find the _activate_ file.
+4. Descend into your venv/bin to find the _activate_ file.
 Depending of your OS you will activate your env differently, but run either `source activate` or `./activate` or `activate` within the terminal
 5. Once the venv has been activated, ascend back into the root directory.
 Make sure you are not in the same dir as the _requirements.txt_ file.
 6. run the command `pip install -r requirements.txt`.
-This will recusivly install all of the necessary packages for running the project.
+This will recursively install all the necessary packages for running the project.

 Note: If you include the `-d` flag when executing the script, lower level debug log files will be created for increased resolution on camera handling.